Target Group

 ---|---|

-A Security Group controls traffic that can reach and leave the load balancer.
-To ensure proper operation of the load balancer, policies must be configured to allow communication on health check ports and IPs.
-This requires adding an inbound policy to the Security Group of the instance that is added as a target.
+A security group controls traffic to and from the load balancer.
+To ensure proper functioning of the load balancer, rules must be configured to allow traffic to and from the health check port and IP.
+For this, you need to add inbound rules to the security group of the instance added as the target.

-as the health check type, ICMP ports should also be set in the inbound policy.
+health check type, ICMP ports must also be added to the inbound rules.

 Algorithms

-The algorithm of a target group determines how traffic is routed to targets.
-KakaoCloud Load Balancing service provides the following three algorithms:
+The algorithm of a target group determines how traffic is routed to the targets.
+KakaoCloud Load Balancing service provides three algorithms:

 Round Robin

-: Distributes traffic sequentially to targets within the target group.Least connections
+: Distributes traffic sequentially to the targets within the target group.Least Connections

-: Prioritizes distributing traffic to targets with fewer connections.Source IP Hash
+: Prioritizes routing traffic to targets with fewer connections.Source IP Hash

-By default, traffic is routed to targets based on the selected algorithm.
-However, you can use the sticky session feature to bind a user's session to a specific target.
-This means that all requests from a user during a session will be sent to the same target.
-This feature is useful for servers that maintain state information to provide continuity for clients.
+By default, traffic is routed to targets according to the selected algorithm.
+However, the Sticky Session feature allows the load balancer to bind a user's session to a specific target.
+This ensures that all requests from the user during the session are sent to the same target.
+This feature is useful for maintaining session state on a server.

 ---|---|